 The above report does not take into consideration all the activity that takes place but gives an overview of the section involved in front line services.
-It is proposed that quarterly monitoring reports are brought to the Strategic Housing Panel during 2012/13.
-The statistics will be accumulative which means by quarter 4 an annual report will be produced.
+It is proposed that a further repost is brought to the Panel in January which will cover the first three quarters of the year.